Now scheduling COVID-19 vaccine appointments for ages 12+

-If you think you may be in labor, call your doctor or midwife, who may tell you to come to Women & Infants to be checked.
+If you think you may be in labor, call your doctor or midwife, who may tell you to come to Women & Infants Hospital to be checked.

-If you are presenting to be seen in the emergency room, when you arrive at the hospital, come into the Women's Emergency entrance and check in at the Triage desk.
-When entering the hospital, we ask that your labor support persons check in at the Security window to receive a visitor badge.
+If you are presenting to be seen in the emergency room, when you arrive at the hospital, come into the Women's Emergency entrance and check-in at the Triage desk.
+When entering the hospital, we ask that your labor support person check-in at the Security window to receive a visitor badge.
 You will be taken to a private area where you will be evaluated by a physician or a midwife.
-Patients are seen according to their medical need.
+Patients are seen according to their medical needs.
 Depending upon how your labor is progressing, you may spend some time in the Triage area or you may be transferred to the Labor/Delivery/Recovery Unit.
 Your labor partner may stay with you.

 During your stay, Women & Infants will provide hospital gowns for you and clothing for your baby.
 You may also want to bring: